Smayzy/Smayzou_bot/README.md

 # Smayzou_bot
 A discord bot made by Smayzy
-/help - Display help message
+/help - Display help message\N
-/kick - Kick a member
+/kick - Kick a member\N
-/ban - ban a member
+/ban - ban a member\N
-/unban - Unban a member
+/unban - Unban a member\N
-/nickname - Change your name
+/nickname - Change your name\N
 /ping - View the ping
 /question - You say question and I say yes or no /slowmode - Set slowmode in this channel